 Contractor strategies for long term IR35 defence

 Contractors who are confident that they are working outside of IR35 in their current contract may find that, as time passes, memories fade, clients move on and paperwork is lost.
-The danger of this is that they would have difficulty defending themselves against HMRC investigations that may arise up to six years in the future.
+The danger of this is that you then have difficulty defending yourself against HMRC investigations that may arise up to six years in the future.

-However, as Duncan Strike of Quay Accounting explains, it is possible for contractors to capture the right kind of evidence today that will form the basis of an effective defence strategy; one that will clearly establish their IR35 status should they come under investigation by HMRC in the future.
+It is however possible for you to capture the right kind of evidence today that will form the basis of an effective defence strategy; one that will clearly establish your IR35 status should you come under investigation by HMRC in the future.

 The real working relationship

-According to Strike, many contractors place too much emphasis and reliance on their written contract with the client or agent.
-As he explains, when the contractor starts work on site, mutual and verbal agreements on variations between the end client and contractor mean the written contract with the agency is rapidly outdated.
+When you start work on site, mutual and verbal agreements on variations between the end client and contractor mean the written contract with the agency can become outdated.

 • The written contract between the contractor and agent, or client; areas within the contract that are useful for defining IR35 status, and those less useful or actually harmful